DefiPanda/gittribute/README.md

 http://gittribute.herokuapp.com/user/jw2013/repo/gittribute
 ```

 You can include that url anywhere inside your README.md, however you want (e.g. typical .md link formatting is fine [description](http://gittribute.herokuapp.com/user/jw2013/repo/triangletech)).
 Then just either click this url, or manually type this url.
 Your repo will then be our site!
+JUST DON'T FORGET TO CLICK THE URL ONCE YOU ADD THE URL TO README.md.

 License
 ---